Azure-Samples/contoso-real-estate/packages/api/README.md

 To test Stripe integration, you need to create a Stripe account and get the API keys.

-Then, you need to add your `packages/api/.env` file in the following content:
+Then, you need to add in the following variables in your `packages/api/.env` file in the following content:

 ```bash
 STRIPE_PUBLIC_KEY=<YOUR_STRIPE_PUBLIC_KEY>